-Diabetes rates are on the rise in America as sedentary lifestyles, super-sized meals and expanding waistlines add up to insulin resistance and a host of other problems.
+The number of people with diabetes is on the rise, as sedentary lifestyles, super-sized meals and expanding waistlines add up to insulin resistance and a host of other problems.

 In the United States, approximately 25.8 million people have diabetes – 8.3 percent of the U.S. population.
 Of these, seven million do not know they have the disease, according to the National Diabetes Education Program.

 The NDEP also reported that there has been a 12.5 percent increase of people diagnosed with diabetes since 1958, an increase of epidemic proportions.

 It is estimated that 79 million adults aged 20 and older have Prediabetes – a condition where blood glucose levels are higher than normal but not high enough to be called diabetes.
 The NDEP points out that losing weight and increasing physical activity can prevent or delay Prediabetes from progressing into diabetes.

 Both are a major cause of heart disease and stroke.
 They are also the leading cause of kidney failure, non-traumatic lower-limb amputations and new cases of blindness.

 While all of these are issues a life insurer will want to scrutinize, it doesn’t mean a diabetic or prediabetic won’t get coverage.
 It’s possible they might even qualify for a standard rate and pay no more in premiums than the average American—but it depends on how well they care for themselves.

 “I think the important thing is we can insure people and the way they can get the best rate is to be seeing their doctor to control all those risk factors,” says Craig Davidson, chief medical officer with The Hartford.